Emotional Health and Wellbeing

 Additional support - For those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.

 Targeted support - For pupils who need more differentiated support and resources or specific targeted interventions such as wellbeing groups or personal mentors.

-All our teaching and support staff received Mental Health First Aid training in 2019 and we offered a workshop to parents run by Young minds which was well attended.
+All our teaching and support staff received Mental Health First Aid training in 2019 and this is due to be renewed in early 2023.